7 Ways to Prepare Your Lawn for the Fall

 If you have heavy soil, fall is the time to aerate.
 Do it when the soil is moist and before you fertilize.
 Aerating loosens the soil, which allows roots to spread and oxygen to penetrate.

 Even though the lawn is beginning to turn brown, the roots are hard at work storing nutrients for the winter and the following growing year.
 Fall is the single most important time to fertilize.
+Wondering when to fertilize the lawn in fall?
+Six to eight weeks before your first frost date.

 For the last cutting of the season, set your mower to about 1-1/2 in. and cut the grass short.
 That will help prevent snow mold in your yard.